 Tanya Cziesler (#19G) Title: How Does an Education Technology Specialist Contribute to a Project-Based Learning Program in an Elementary School?
-Faculty Sponsor: Professor James Fenwick, Language, Literacy, and Technology Abstract: Throughout my experience during Nazareth College clinical residencies at Allendale Columbia for the Educational Technology Specialist program, I have been a part of the Project Based Learning (PBL) program that the school implements within their kindergarten to fifth-grade classrooms.
+Faculty Sponsor: Professor James Fenwick, Language, Literacy, and Technology Abstract: Throughout my experience during Nazareth College clinical residencies at Allendale Columbia for the Educational Technology Specialist program, I have been a part of the Project Based Learning (PBL) program that the school implements within their kindergarten to fifthgrade classrooms.
 By learning more about what Project Based Learning and how an educational technology specialist contributes allowed for me to gather information about the career path that I am choosing to take.
-During my time at my clinical residencies, I have collaborated with teachers, administrators, and students to learn more about PBL and how technology plays a significant role in the students learning the process.
-I was eager to know more about PBL because it is a learning method that requires the teachers and students to use more technology and introducing students to real-life skills and strategies that they will use outside of school.
+During my time at my clinical residencies, I have collaborated with teachers, administrators, and students to learn more about PBL and how more about PBL because it is a learning method that requires the teachers and students to use more technology and introducing students to real-life skills and strategies that they will use outside of school.
 I contributed to this part of the PBL lessons with my mentor, by teaching students about digital literacy and citizenship before introducing the new technologies that the students will be using for their projects.
 Motivation for Participating: Requirement for Educational Technology Specialist Clinical Residencies.
 Hannah Darr (#20) Title: Refugee Resettlement Practices and Entrepreneurship Faculty Sponsor: Professor Jennifer Leigh, Management Abstract: I am conducting research on 1.
 Where are the Nepali-Bhutanese, Congolese, Burmese (Karen & Karenni), and Somalian resettlement communities in the US?
 What are the relocation agencies in these communities?
 2. What are the best practices in Canada for their resettlement efforts, especially those related to employment?
 I am conducting the research as an independent study and am going to submit my findings to the Rochester Refugee Resettlement Services Office.
 Motivation for Participating: Independent study research.